 - “Sketching and Embedding are Equivalent for Norms” (TCS+)

 - “Locality-Sensitive Hashing and Beyond” (Microsoft Research)

-We have released FALCONN: a highly optimized C++ library (with a Python wrapper) for similarity search based on LSH.
+- FALCONN: a highly optimized C++ library (with Python bindings) for similarity search based on LSH.

 - A. Andoni, P. Indyk, T. Laarhoven, IR and L. Schmidt, Practical and Optimal LSH for Angular Distance, NIPS, 2015 (arXiv).